vtexdocs/help-center-content/docs/known-issues/en/giftcard-rechargeable-configuration-does-not-work-when-trying-to-add-credit-to-the-gift-card-through-api.md

 ---
-title: Giftcard Rechargeable configuration does not work when trying to add credit to the gift card through API
+title: 'Giftcard Rechargeable configuration does not work when trying to add credit to the gift card through API'
 id: 3MXPd85Km51KpO4FNPqlDf
 status: PUBLISHED
 createdAt: 2022-05-23T14:21:10.608Z